DeMONLab-BioFINDER/karlsson-predict-taupet/README.md

 # predict-tau-pet

-This repo contains code that was used in a tau-PET machine learning (ML) prediction project [add manuscript link], including:
+This repo contains code that was used in a tau-PET machine learning (ML) prediction project https://doi.org/10.1002/alz.14600, including:
 - A rigourous ML pipeline that in a combined grid-search/Baysian optimization setting tests hyperparameter-tunes and evaluates different estimators and feature selection methods for a certain ML regression/classification task.
 - Notebooks to plot the results.